 The chances of successfully closing your real estate deal are increased significantly if each side has an attorney.
 If the home inspector finds unexpected problems with the home, your attorney will work to negotiate a mutually acceptable solution with the other side.
 If there are issues with the chain of title to the home, your real estate lawyer will work to resolve them prior to the sale.

-One of the most common reasons that deals fail to close is one of the parties missing a deadline, such as failing to timely provide proof that mortgage financing is progressing.
+One of the most common reasons that deals fail to close is one of the parties missing a deadline, such as failing to provide proof that mortgage financing is progressing timely.
 Missed deadlines may allow the other party to back out of the deal and can sometimes lead to a loss of earnest money.
-An important part of a real estate attorney’s job is to make sure that these deadlines are met or that extensions are negotiated if necessary.
+An essential part of a real estate attorney’s job is to make sure that these deadlines are met or that extensions are negotiated if necessary.

 In a real estate deal, both the seller and the buyer have several obligations that must be met before closing.
 In addition to communications that must be made to one another, the parties are often required to work with the local municipality, lenders, homeowners associations, title companies, and the county tax assessor.

-One of the key roles that sellers’ attorneys play in a residential real estate closing is to act as title agent.
+One of the critical roles that sellers’ attorneys play in a residential real estate closing is to act as a title agent.
 They work with the title company to ensure that the seller actually has the right to pass full title to the property to the buyer.
 If there are any impediments to this right, the attorney will identify them and work with the parties and the title company to resolve any issues.
-Buyers’ attorneys review the survey of the land and the deed to make sure that the buyer actually legally receives the full property that he or she is attempting to purchase.
-This is highly technical work on both sides, and it is extremely important in order to protect the interests of both parties.
+Buyers’ attorneys review the survey of the land and the deed to make sure that the buyer actually legally receives the entire property that they are attempting to purchase.
+This is highly technical work on both sides, and it is imperative in order to protect the interests of both parties.